The J.D. Application

 Candidates have two options for submitting letters of recommendation:

 - LSAC Letter of Recommendation (LOR) Service: The Levin College of Law strongly prefers that letters be submitted through the LSAC LOR Service, which is included with the CAS registration.

-- Submit letters directly to the Levin College of Law: Letters submitted directly to the Levin College of Law should be on letterhead and accompanied by the cover form available in the “Forms” tab of the LSAC online application.
+- Submit letters directly to the Levin College of Law: Letters submitted directly to the Levin College of Law should be on letterhead, and contain the contact information and signature of the recommender.